-Free Mathematics Electives
+Free Mathematics Electives-12 hrs.

-Additional mathematics coursework in courses numbered 300 or above (MA 351- MA 356, MA 450 excepted).
+Additional mathematics and biomathematics coursework in courses numbered 300 or above (MA 351- MA 356, MA 450, BMTH496-498 not allowed).

 MA 190 - Contemporary Mathematical Problems (2 hrs.)
 A student taking a degree program in which mathematics is the primary major must also take MA 190.
-A student whose second major is mathematics is not required to take MA 190, but is strongly encouraged to do so.
+A student whose second major is mathematics is not required to take MA190, but is strongly encouraged to do so.